fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

     </ListView>

-The Listview has the name “SessionsList”, which is defined in the second row of the grid that define the root content of the page, it has the “ItemSelected” subscribed to ignore the “SelectItem”, the “SeparatorColor" is defined as blue and the “ItemsSource” is binding with the “Sessions” property (which is a property from the object defined in “BindingContext”.
+The Listview has the name “SessionsList”, which is defined in the second row of the grid that defines the root content of the page, it has the “ItemSelected” subscribed to ignore the “SelectItem”, the “SeparatorColor" is defined as blue and the “ItemsSource” is binding with the “Sessions” property (which is a property from the object defined in “BindingContext”).

-> Data bindings allow properties of two objects to be linked so that a change in one causes a change in the other.
+> Data bindings allows properties of two objects to be linked so that a change in one causes a change in the other.
 See more about it in these article [Data Binding Basics](http://developer.xamarin.com/guides/cross-platform/xamarin-forms/xaml-for-xamarin-forms/data_binding_basics/) and [From Data Bindings to MVVM](http://developer.xamarin.com/guides/cross-platform/xamarin-forms/xaml-for-xamarin-forms/data_bindings_to_MVVM/).

 Each row from the ListView can be defined with static or dynamic size.
 In this case was defined a static size for each platform (related with screen resolution).
 A developer that needs to have different row’s size depending the data showed is recommended to use the property HasUnevenRows.